-• The class teacher is available to discuss children's progress and any concerns parents may have and to share information about what is working well at home and at school so that similar strategies can be used.

-• The SENCo (SENCo) is available to meet with parents to discuss children's progress or any concerns or worries parents may have.

-• The class teacher/SENCo can help parents to understand reports from other professionals or support them in meetings with those professionals.

-• Individual Provision Maps or Learning Support Programmes will be reviewed with parents each term and next steps planned together.

-• The Learning Mentor and SENCo work together to support parents with parenting or their own mental health needs and can refer parents to other professionals for further support if needed.
+- The class teacher is available to discuss children's progress and any concerns parents may have and to share information about what is working well at home and at school so that similar strategies can be used. - The SENCo (SENCo) is available to meet with parents to discuss children's progress or any concerns or worries parents may have. - The class teacher/SENCo can help parents to understand reports from other professionals or support them in meetings with those professionals. - Support Plans will be reviewed with parents each term and next steps planned together. - The Learning Mentor and SENCo work together to support parents with parenting or their own mental health needs and can refer parents to other professionals for further support if needed.